parin187/GRU-Attention-Model-for-Electricity-Demand-Forecasting/README.md

 ## Model
 - Input: 48 hours of past data with 20 features
-- Output: Forecast next 6 hours of demand
+- Output: Forecast next 1 hour of demand
 - Makes use of PyTorch library

 ## Results